Coronavirus death toll spikes by 60 in state, including 5 in Palm Beach County

 Miami-Dade County has the most deaths in the state, jumping by 22 to 655.
 Broward County increased by 5 to 305, which remains 15 behind Palm Beach County.
 Lee is in fourth place with 99, an increase of 6.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.2 percent worldwide, which passed 350,000 and passed 5.6 million cases through Tuesday.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.2 percent worldwide, which neared 357,000 deaths and neared 5.8 million cases.
 Palm Beach County's rate was 5.9 percent, compared with Broward at 4.5 percent and Miami-Dade with 3.8 percent.
 With much fewer deaths, the mortality rate is 6.9 percent in St. Lucie, 7.6 percent in Indian River and 1.6 percent in Martin.

 The deaths in the state range from a 26-year-old man in Miami to 103-year-old women, one in Miami-Dade and one in Escambia.
-Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older in state data in data through Tuesday.
+Ninety-four percent of the fatalities are 55 and older and 64 percent 75 and older.
 A smaller percentage of older people have tested positive -- 42 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 399 cases of infants to 4 years old and 841.
+At the other end of the age spectrum, there are 402 cases of infants to 4 years old and 851 5 to 14.

-Palm Beach County's death count is higher than 17 states, including New Hampshire with 214.
-Oklahoma has 318.
+Palm Beach County's death count is higher than 16 states, including New Hampshire with 223.
+Oklahoma has 322.
+The daily report listed six deaths confirmed Wednesday, two men and four women ranging from 73 to 98.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Tuesday, West Palm Beach leads Palm Beach County with 1,052 cases, followed by Lake Worth Beach with 980, Boca Raton with 605, Boynton Beach with 576, Delray Beach with 471 and Belle Glade has 358.
-The most cases on the Treasure Coast are in Port St. Lucie with 271.
+West Palm Beach leads Palm Beach County with 1,059 cases, followed by Lake Worth Beach with 980, Boca Raton with 605, Boynton Beach with 578, Delray Beach with 476 and Belle Glade has 358.
+The most cases on the Treasure Coast are in Port St. Lucie with 275.

 Palm Beach County has 5,455 cases out of 67,907 total tested, including 115 awaiting results, for 8.0 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.